Ismail Abdul Rahman: Malaysia

-13 May
+13 May 1969 Incident

 In the 1969 general election, the Alliance suffered substantial losses.
 The MCA, which was hardest hit, decided to withdraw from the government as they felt they were no longer representative of the Chinese community.
 Ismail was very critical of this decision, and attempted to persuade the MCA President, Tan Siew Sin, to change his mind.
 Ismail warned that "this decision if not revoked would contribute to rioting and chaos in the country".
 On 13 May, after several controversial victory rallies were held by the victorious opposition, racial riots broke out in the federal capital, Kuala Lumpur.
 Ismail's daughter later said that her father "remained calm, but took out his pistol, put it into his pocket, and went out with my mother to dinner".
 On the morning of 14 May, a police escort was dispatched by Tun Abdul Razak, the Deputy Prime Minister, to escort Ismail from his home.
 Ismail was persuaded to rejoin the government as home affairs minister.

 The Tunku arranged a meeting of several of his top aides, including Ismail.
 At the meeting, Tun Abdul Razak expressed support for declaring martial law, but was dissuaded by General Ibrahim Ismail, who told him that "I cannot provide any guarantee (that I will) be able to hold back the members of the armed forces who might take over control of the government."
 On 15 May, a state of emergency was declared and Parliament was suspended in favour of the National Operations Council (NOC), a body of top government officials.
 That day, Ismail announced to the media that "Democracy is dead in this country.
 It died at the hands of the opposition parties who triggered off the event leading to this violence."
 Privately, Ismail accused the opposition parties of playing "communal politics", by using the Islamic party, PAS, to appeal to the extremist Malays, and using the ostensibly multiracial parties such as the Democratic Action Party and Parti Gerakan Rakyat Malaysia to appeal to the extremist Chinese.
 "Since the Alliance's policy is based on compromise," he said, "it could not therefore please all the Malays or all the Chinese but could only please the moderate Malays and the understanding Chinese."
 Ismail blamed the MCA as well, telling a friend that "it was with this tension, with this irresponsible decision by the MCA that the riot started".